Free Research Preview. DrugChatter may produce inaccurate information.

 Why Do Certain Patients' Liver Enzymes Increase with Tigecycline?

-Tigecycline, a broad-spectrum antibiotic, has been widely used to treat various infections, including community-acquired pneumonia, complicated skin and skin structure infections, and intra-abdominal infections.
-However, some patients may experience an increase in liver enzymes when taking tigecycline, which can be a cause for concern.
-In this article, we will explore the reasons behind this phenomenon and discuss the implications for patients and healthcare providers.
+Tigecycline is a broad-spectrum antibiotic used to treat a range of infections, including skin and soft tissue infections, intra-abdominal infections, and community-acquired pneumonia.
+While it is generally well-tolerated, some patients may experience an increase in liver enzymes, which can be a cause for concern.
+In this article, we will explore the reasons behind this phenomenon and what it means for patients and healthcare providers.

 What are Liver Enzymes?